Becky139/Battleship/README.md

 - Print the Player Board and Computer Board side by side in the terminal, rather than on top of one another.
 - Make a 2 player version of the game.
-- Highlight the win or lose message with more effect.
 - Let the player choose the size of the board.

 [Back to top ⇧](#)